 No new COVID-19 cases reported in Shanghai

-Of all the 371 local cases, 352 have been discharged upon recovery and 12 are hospitalized.
+Of all the 371 local cases, 358 have been discharged upon recovery and six are hospitalized.
 There have been so far seven local fatalities.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.